-ECMS 2023 is happy to announce our two keynote speakers:
+ECMS 2023 is happy to announce our three keynote speakers:

 Professor at RWTH Aachen University, Germany, leading the Process and Data Science (PADS) group